apache/nuttx/boards/arm/sama5/sama5d4-ek/README.txt

      System Type -> Toolchain:
        CONFIG_ARMV7A_TOOLCHAIN_GNU_EABIW=y : GNU EABI toolchain for windows

-     That same configuration will work with Atmel GCC toolchain.
-The only change required to use the Atmel GCC toolchain is to change the PATH variable so that those tools are selected instead of the CodeSourcery tools.
-Try 'which arm-none-eabi-gcc' to make sure that you are selecting the right tool.

-     See also the "NOTE about Windows native toolchains" in the section call "GNU Toolchain Options" above.

-     !!!WARNING!!!
-The first time that you type 'make', the system will configure itself based on the settings in the .config file.
-One of these settings can cause a lot of confusion if you configure the build in the wrong state:  If you are running on Linux, make *certain* that you have CONFIG_HOST_LINUX=y *before* the first make or you will create a very corrupt configuration that may not be easy to recover from.

   4. The SAMA5Dx is running at 528MHz by default in these configurations.

        Board Selection -> CPU Frequency